BrettGallagher/TechFire-Bot/README.md

 # TechFire-Bot
-## The bot on the TechFire discord server, written in Python.
+## The bot on the TechFire Discord server, written in Python.
 ### This bot currently features:
 - Question responses
 - Profanity filter